Last updated 29 September 2015

 Dataclips allow the results of SQL queries on a Heroku Postgres database to be easily shared.
 Simply create a query on dataclips.heroku.com, and then share the resulting URL with co-workers, colleagues, or the world.
 The recipients of a Dataclip are able to view the data in their browser or download it in JSON, CSV, XML, or Microsoft Excel formats.

-Dataclips can be accessed in several forms:
+Dataclips can be accessed in several formats:

-You may access each format by selecting the format from the Dataclips menu, or by appending the file format to the URL of the Dataclip.
+Access each format by selecting the format from the Dataclips menu, or by appending the file format to the URL of the Dataclip.

 The JSON endpoint is handy for prototyping APIs but should not be used as a replacement for a production API.
 The JSON endpoint also supports Cross-Origin Resource Sharing (CORS) on GET requests to a clip’s JSON URL.